 Being compared with other speakers is one of the more common fears when you’re presenting at business conferences.
 One thing to remember here: business conference is not a competition!
 There are no judges and nobody will give you a score afterwards or put you on a rating list.

 Never look at other speakers as your rival or a potential threat.
 Instead, focus on yourself and pick out interesting tips other speakers use to incorporate them into your future presentations.
+If anything, these are learning opportunities that will help hone your public speaking skills.

 Tip 2: Be prepared